jgiors/testbed.game/docs/TDD/Regions.md

 ----------

 - MaxArea := Maximum number of cells in the bounding rectangle of a region.
-- Width x Height := The width and height of a region instance.
+- Width x Height := The dimensions of a region instance in cells.
+    - Basic region limitation: Area = Width * Height <= MaxArea
     - Additional constraints: MinWidth <= Width <= MaxWidth ; MinHeight <= Height <= MaxHeight
+        - Prevents excessively thin (very wide or very tall) regions.
-        - Potential violations of these constraints need to be handled.
+        - Potential violations of these constraints need to be handled, e.g. by splitting the region.
 - ZoomFactor = Integer number of linear sub-region cells per parent region cell.
 Varies per region.
     - Each cell contains Z x Z subcells because height and width are constrained by zoom and must be equal.
     - Limited to MinZoomFactor <= ZoomFactor <= MaxZoomFactor